radanalyticsio/silex/README.md

 libraryDependencies += "com.redhat.et" %% "silex" % "0.0.7"
 ```

+(or a later version, if we've released one!)

 ### Documentation

 The [Silex web site](http://silex.freevariable.com/) includes some examples of Silex functionality in use and [API docs](http://silex.freevariable.com/latest/api/#package).